lollilol/manjaro-fresh-install/README.md

 #### Just edit the script with your favorite text editor
 **base_packages=**

-The Packages supplied here wil get installed on your system with **pacman--noconfirm --needed -S**
+The Packages entered here wil get installed on your system with **pacman--noconfirm --needed -S**

 **uninstall_packages=**

-The Packages supplied here will get uninstalled just with **pacman -R**
+The Packages entered here will get uninstalled just with **pacman -R**

 **theme_packages=**

-Every Package supplied here will just get installed like the base packages.
+Every Package entered here will just get installed like the base packages.
 Base packages and theme packages are just seperated for better understanding.

 **gtk_theme=**

-The Theme supplied here will be activated as GTK Theme in Gnome3.
+The Theme entered here will be activated as GTK Theme in Gnome3.

 **shell_theme=**

-The Theme supplied here will be activated as Shell Theme in Gnome3.
+The Theme entered here will be activated as Shell Theme in Gnome3.

 **icon_theme=**

-The Theme supplied here will be activated as Icon Theme in Gnome3.
+The Theme entered here will be activated as Icon Theme in Gnome3.

 **aur_packages=**

-The Packages supplied here will be installed with **yay --noconfirm --needed -S"
+The Packages entered here will be installed with **yay --noconfirm --needed -S"

 **timeonze=**

-The Timezone supplied here will be linked to /etc/localtime
+The Timezone entered here will be linked to /etc/localtime

-Usage: `Europe/Berlin` / `America/New_York`
+List all timezones with: `timedatectl list-timezones`